On the fifth Whitney cone of a complex analytic curve: Introduction

 Also in Section \ref{sec4}, we show that for a reduced curve singularity $(X,0)$, the auxiliary multiplicities are bi-Lipschitz invariants of $(X,0)$ for the outer metric.
 More precisely, we show that two germs of curves $(X,0)$ and $(Y,0)$ in $(\mathbb{C}^n,0)$ are bi-Lipschitz equivalent if and only if there exists a bijection between its branches preserving all the auxiliary multiplicities (Theorem \ref{bilipequivalence}).

 In Section \ref{bounds}, we address the question of the number of planes that appear in the $C_5$-cone of a curve singularity $(X,0)$.
-In fact, there are no known upper bounds for the number of planes of $C_5(X,0)$.
-In Corollary \ref{bound1} and Proposition \ref{bound2}, we present some upper bounds on the number of irreducible components of $C_5(X,0)$.
+Using our previous results we are able to improve the known upper bounds for the number of irreducible components of $C_5(X,0)$ in propositions \ref{bound2} and \ref{bound3}.

-In the case of the $C_3$-cone of curves, it is known that the number of irreducible components of the cone need no be constant in Whitney equisingular families of curves, see \cite[Ex.
+In the case of the $C_3$-cone of curves, it is known that the number of irreducible components of the cone need not be constant in Whitney equisingular families of curves, see \cite[Ex.
 4.13]{otoniel6}.
 It has also been proved that in bi-Lipschitz equisingular families of curves, the number of irreducible components of the $C_3$-cone is constant, see \cite{otoniel6} and also \cite{edson} for a more general situation.
 Thus, we have a natural question: Is the number of planes of $C_5(X,0)$ a bi-Lipschitz invariant for a curve $(X,0)$?
-In Section \ref{number}, we give an answer to this question.
-We present an example showing that the number of planes of $C_5(X,0)$ is not a bi-Lipschitz invariant for a curve singularity (Example \ref{exeplanos}).\\
+In Section \ref{number}, we give a negative answer to this question with an example of a Lipschitz regular family of curves where the number of planes in the $C_5$-cone is not constant.
+We finish by using this to construct curves which are bi-Lipschitz equivalent but not analytically equivalent.\\

 Before starting, we will establish some notations that will be used throughout this work.\\

 $\bullet$ Unless stated otherwise, $W$ denotes an arbitrary analytic set in $\mathbb{C}^n$ and we will denote the non-singular locus of $(W,0)$ by $reg(W,0)$.
 On the other hand, $(X,0)$ and $(Y,0)$ will denote germs of reduced analytic (singular or smooth) curves in $(\mathbb{C}^n,0)$, with $n\geq 2$.